 The API documentation should be marked up with version information.
-When a new API is added the class should be marked with the epytext @since: field including the version number when the change was introduced, eg. @since: 8.1.
+When a new API is added the class should be marked with the epytext @since: field including the version number when the change was introduced.
+This version number should be in the form x.y (for example, @since: 15.1).